andremakes/iseble-azure/README.md

 - ✅ **Deployment Validation** and status reporting

 ### Phase 3: ISE Configuration (03-configure-ise.yml)
+> **Note**
+> This playbook is a work in progress and will be updated with additional configuration tasks for Cisco ISE.

 - ✅ **SCP Repository** creation for backups/patches
 - ✅ **Network Access Devices** (switches, APs) registration
 - ✅ **Endpoint Identity Groups** (Corporate, Guest, IoT, BYOD)